 What’s Your Leadership Style?
-Join over 55k leaders and discover how well you are leveraging love and discipline as a leader and find out what leadership style you are for free.
+Join over 65k leaders and discover how well you are leveraging care and discipline as a leader and find out what leadership style you are for free.

 About the Author John Eades is the CEO of LearnLoft, a leadership development company which exists to turn managers into leaders and create healthier places to work.
-John was named one of LinkedIn’s 2017 Top Voices in Management & Workplace and was awarded the 2017 Readership Award by Training Industry.com.
-John is also the author of Building the Best and host of the “Follow My Lead” Podcast.
+John was named one of LinkedIn’s Top Voices in Management & Workplace and was awarded the Readership Award by Training Industry.com.
+John is also the author of Building the Best and host of “The John Eades” Podcast.
 You follow him on instagram @johngeades

 That’s awesome to hear.
 How did it go?

 I am agree